 What can I do to avoid needing SR-22 non-owner insurance?

-According to Certified Financial Planner and Professor Andrew Head, some simple ways to avoid needing an SR-22 exist.
-He offers some advice: Maintain adequate auto insurance coverage and drive responsibly.
-But if you are already in this situation, use it as an opportunity for a second chance at responsible driving.
+The simplest way to avoid the need of an SR-22 is this: Maintain adequate auto insurance coverage and drive responsibly.
+But if you are required to get SR-22 insurance, use it as an opportunity for a second chance at responsible driving.

 In other words, to avoid being in a situation requiring SR-22 insurance, take your responsibility as a driver very seriously.